Cinema is dead, long live cinema!

 In recent years, DOK.fest München has seen an enormous increase in the number of audiences, which goes far beyond the usual potential of the regular distribution of documentaries in the cinema.
 There are two reasons for this: On the one hand, DOK.fest München offers all the attractions of such an event, a carefully curated and exclusive film programme: series, competitions and awards, accompanied by film talks with guests from all over the world.
 On the other hand, the festival succeeds in winning over various specific target groups with a high level of commitment and individual approach.

-Due to the measures taken to stem the spread of the corona virus, DOK.fest München 2020 cannot take place regularly at the familiar venues this year and is venturing into the net with an online edition.
+Due to the measures taken to contain the spread of the corona virus, DOK.fest München cannot take place regularly at its familiar venues again this year and is now coming home to our audiences as DOK.fest München @home.
 The key questions are the significance and success of this project and the lessons that can be learned for the industry in the event of success or failure.

 Only cinema can do what cinema can do.